By Devon Birdsong | Pounding The Rock (PtR), 2025-12-28 22:52:44

 And don’t get me wrong, this Spurs team is talented.
 They deserve acclaim for those very impressive victories, absolutely.
 But if they want to become champions, they’ll need to show appropriate fear regardless of the opponent.
 And if they want to become truly great, they’ll need to tap into something bordering on mania.

-Bobby Fisher’s remarkable feats have become inseparable from the paranoia that fueled them.
+Bobby Fischer’s remarkable feats have become inseparable from the paranoia that fueled them.
 He assumed that everyone was against him, that his rooms were bugged, that the soviets were following him.

 It was an obsessiveness that kept him from underestimating any of his Russian opponents, that spurred him to study their matches and styles more than ever, that forced him to improvise so creatively as to be almost unpredictable.
 An obsessiveness that allowed him to dominate them, absent anything resembling their budgets and government labs, teammates of equal talent, and the computer-driven analytics that dominate the game today.